-3:20pm Annual Policy Meeting
+3:20pm Motions & Annual Policy Meeting

 - Discussion of and voting on motions - 1.
 Clarify how to amend Articles of Association - 2.
 Removal of rules revision barrier with safeguards - 3.
 Extending Trustee term of office - 4.
 Group registration fees - 5.
-Call on the Government to stop arms sales to Israel - Emergency motions - Open discussion of issues important to young people
+Call on the Government to stop arms sales to Israel an amendment has been submitted (see page 12) - Emergency motions - Open discussion of issues important to young people